numpy/numpy/doc/source/f2py/windows/intel.rst

    python -m numpy.f2py -c fib1.f -m fib1
    python -c "import fib1; import numpy as np; a=np.zeros(8); fib1.fib(a); print(a)"

+Note that the actual path to your local installation of `ifort` may vary, and the command above will need to be updated accordingly.

 .. _have been relaxed: https://www.intel.com/content/www/us/en/developer/articles/release-notes/oneapi-fortran-compiler-release-notes.html
 .. _disassembly of components and liability: https://software.sintel.com/content/www/us/en/develop/articles/end-user-license-agreement.html